Home Is in the Community – With the Services to Thrive

 Everyone benefits when people with disabilities are a part of the fabric of our communities, not locked away in the archaic institutions that still exist in 36 states.
 Institutions are large, often crowded places that limit people and their choices and force them to live segregated lives away from their family and friends without access to the supports needed to live in their own homes and communities.
 Yet this country has treated access to the services that help people with disabilities gain independence as an option, not a right.
 This is even more urgent during the pandemic, as crowded institutions and nursing homes have put people at much greater risk of contracting COVID-19.

-Deinstitutionalization: Fighting to Live in the Community
+Take Action to Make Services in the Community